OptikaFX/OptikaFX-2D-Documentation/Documentation~/troubleshooting.md

 - Projection Length is above zero.
 - Shadow color alpha is not zero.
 - Caster uses global light direction.
-- Receiver and camera shadow rug are configured.
+- Receiver and camera shadow matte are configured.

 ---